Rules

 <Measure measureId="R_NOGOTO" type="RULE" categories="SCALE_SEVERITY.REQUIRED;SCALE_PRIORITY.HIGH" families="REQUIRED;ANALYSABILITY;MISRA;CF;STRP" targetArtefactTypes="FUNCTION" />

-is the unique identifier of the rule, as used in the properties files. -
+• measureId is the unique identifier of the rule, as used in the properties files.

-is always set to RULE for rule measures. -
+• type is always set to RULE for rule measures.

-defines the scale level returned by Squore when the rule is violated. -
+• categories defines the scale level returned by Squore when the rule is violated.

-is the type of artefact targeted by this definition.
-For more information about artefact types, consult Artefact Types. -
+• targetArtefactTypes (mandatory) defines the types of artifacts this rule applies to.
+For more information about artifact types, consult Artifact Types.

-(optional, default: false) is used when you want to define a rule that can be added manually to an artefact in the artefact tree.
-Manual findings can be added by users with the required permissions via a menu in the Artefact Tree.
+• manual (optional, default: false) is used when you want to define a rule that can be added manually to an artifact in the artifact tree.
+Manual findings can be added by users with the required permissions via a menu in the Artifact Tree.

 Computed rules

-It is also possible to define computed rules in order to take advantage of measures and indicators computations made in Squore.
+Computed rules allow you to define your own practices, coding or otherwise, and take advantage of measures and indicators computations made in Squore.

 An example of computed rule definition is provided below: